o-dev1121/solar-system-threejs/README.md

 # NOVA ORBIS

-NOVA ORBIS é um modelo 3D, em escala, do Sistema Solar, construído com Three.js, a partir de dados reais obtidos principalmente do sistema Horizons da NASA.
+NOVA ORBIS is a 3D scale model of the Solar System, built with Three.js using real data primarily sourced from NASA's Horizons system.

 ## Versão online